-Of course, I doubt that these figures account for the number of firearms the Obama administration smuggled out of the country to drug-dealers in Mexico and then allowed to come back into our country illegally resulting in the deaths of Americans during Operation Fast and Furious.
+Of course, I doubt that these figures account for the number of firearms smuggled out of the country to drug-dealers in Mexico and then allowed back into our country illegally, resulting in the deaths of Americans during Operation Fast and Furious.

 It sure looks like we’re bringing in a lot of firearms!
 That’s great news for our industry as a whole, but bad news for our American manufacturers.
 Note the big influx of imported firearms starting around 2009 when some of our major American firearms quality and design started to slip.

 In 2016, we imported 5,137,771 firearms!
 That number is HUGE!